 Tip 3: Go digital.

 Tinder and Bumble both have offshoots for women looking for friends, not a hookup: Tinder Social and Bumble bff, respectively.
-Apps like MomCo and Hello Mamas allow you to essentially swipe right for another mother; both use profile matching and geolocation technology to help nearby moms with similar interests find each other, arrange playdates, etc.
+Apps like Hello Mamas allow you to essentially swipe right for another mother; both use profile matching and geolocation technology to help nearby moms with similar interests find each other, arrange playdates, etc.

 Tip 4: Try a Friend Speed Dating event.